Titagya Means "We have Changed"

 Partnership History (click to show/hide)

-The partnership between Bryn Mawr and Haverford Colleges and the village of Dalun, Ghana began 5 years ago with an ambitious Haverford student and his equally ambitious counterparts in Ghana.
-In 2006, Andrew Garza traveled to Dalun for a college internship with by a microfinance institution.
+The partnership between Bryn Mawr and Haverford Colleges and the village of Dalun, Ghana began in 2006 with an ambitious Haverford student and his equally ambitious counterparts in Ghana.
+Andrew Garza traveled to Dalun for a college internship with by a microfinance institution.
 While in Dalun, Andrew worked closely with young leaders in the community to explore many potential areas for development, one of which included Dalun’s desire for an early childhood education center.
 One of these local community leaders, Manzah Habib, is now Managing Director of Titagya Schools.

 A recent study conducted by the local, educational radio station found that children in Dalun sharply underperformed in comparison to children who started school years earlier in other villages and also noted the fact that many teenage girls in Dalun were kept from attending their own school because they had to take care of younger siblings.
 Andrew and his local partners, drawing from these findings and other research which found that $1 invested in early childhood education could reap up to $17 in social benefits for the community by engendering self-confidence, strong language skills and successful habits in children, grew deeply invested in the pursuit of quality childhood education for the village of Dalun.